fonttools/fontbakery/.github/ISSUE_TEMPLATE/2_new-check.md

 ## Detailed description of the problem

-(Describe which programs, operating systems and/or text rendering engines are affected by the problem.
-This description would likely be reused for the check rationale text.)
+(Describe which applications, operating systems and/or text rendering engines are affected by the problem.
+This description will likely be reused for the check's rationale text)

-## Optional fix

-(Please provide instructions on how to fix the problem on at least one font editor or binary hot-fixing script)

-## Resources and exact process needed to replicate
+## Resources and steps needed to reproduce the problem

-(Please provide files that can be used to replicate the problem.
-We would use it during development of the proposed check and possibly also as a test file for our code-tests.)
+(Provide the steps and files for reproducing the problem.
+We will need them for developing the proposed check and for including them in tests that validate the codebase)

-## Expected Profile
+## Suggested profile

-Please suggest in which profile should it be included.
-(You could inspect the Profiles's list at https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/index.html).
-Most common are:
+Suggest which profile the check should be added to.
+The most common are:

 - [ ] Vendor-specific: Google Fonts
 - [ ] Vendor-specific: Adobe Fonts